NCAR/ncar-spack/README.md

  4. Change settings in cluster config as desired
  5. Run `./deploy <cluster>`

+*If Spack is already installed on the system of interest, steps 2 and 3 above may be skipped.*

 We are using Spack "[environments](https://spack.readthedocs.io/en/latest/environments.html)" for each cluster deployment, as they offer configuration isolation and collect all settings into a single YAML file for easy tracking.
 All systems share a single Spack installation at a global path.
+In this document and in these scripts, a *deployment* consists of a build environment, a public (production) environment, and a Spack mirror with a binary build cache.

 *This specific repository should only be used for tracking system-wide configuration of Spack and initialization/deployment scripts.
 Actual deployments (Spack environments) should be version tracked by their `spack.yaml` files in separate repositories. **However, the initialization scripts could be updated if a full redeployment is necessary.***